askldjd/zookeeper-node-shared-lock/README.md

-# zk-global-lock
+# zookeeper-node-shared-lock

 This library implements a distributed global lock in Node.js using Zookeeper.
-The lock protocol follows the [Zookeeper recipe](https://zookeeper.apache.org/doc/r3.3.5/recipes.html#sc_recipes_Locks).
+The lock protocol is a variant of the [Zookeeper recipe](https://zookeeper.apache.org/doc/r3.3.5/recipes.html#sc_recipes_Locks).

 The library is only suitable for educational references, and should not be used directly in production.

 ## API

 ## Creation
-`zk-global-lock` returns a factory function that creates a lock service.
+`zookeeper-node-shared-lock` returns a factory function that creates a lock service.
 The function expects a set of configuration options.
 Once the service is created, you may subscribe to the `ready` event.
 Once the `ready` event is fired, you may begin locking/unlocking resources.

 #### Parameters